DrOldGuy/object-oriented-programming/README.md

 # Object-Oriented Programming
 This project contains commented classes that demonstrate the principles of object-oriented programming.
 Start with the PowerPoint presentation in the project root: "The Shape of OOP.pptx".
 This will orient you to the project.

+You can also take a look at StackHeapDemo.drawio.
+(You will need Draw.io to view this file.)
+This file shows the relationship between the stack and the heaps, and how Java objects are stored in memory.

 # Object-Oriented Principles
 This project demonstrates the four principles of Object-Oriented Programming: abstraction, encapsulation, inheritance and polymorphism.